cemnura/helidon-lab/README.md

 * JSON
 * JERSEY

-This lab also covers how to prometheus, zipkin and docker usage with Helidon libraries.
+This lab also covers prometheus, zipkin and docker usage with Helidon libraries.

 ## Content